Esapekka Lappi: Hyundai (2023-2024)

 At the end of the 2022 season, Lappi signed to Hyundai Motorsport for the 2023 season, meaning he had now driven on behalf of all three major manufacturers in the WRC.
 Driving a Hyundai i20 N Rally1, he was signed alongside Craig Breen, and now drove alongside Thierry Neuville, Dani Sordo, and Teemu Suninen.
 The 2023 season was also Lappi's first full-time contract since 2020, with the change to Hyundai being based on the Finn's desire for more regular driving in the championship.
 Lappi would go on to place in sixth in his maiden Hyundai season, ahead of Takamoto Katsuta and behind Sébastien Ogier.
 He would podium four different times over the course of the season, placing third at Croatia, Portugal, and Estonia, and placing in second at Sardinia.

 Lappi would re-sign with Hyundai again for the 2024 season, although this time on a part-time status and only competing on selected events.
 It was at Rally Sweden that Lappi earned his second WRC win, placing ahead of Elfyn Evans who finished in second place.

 2025

-In January 2025, Lappi announced that he would compete in the Finnish Rally Championship's SM1 class.
+In January 2025, Lappi announced that he would compete in the Finnish Rally Championship's SM1 class with co-driver Enni Mälkönen after his long-term co-driver Janne Ferm retired in 2024.
 He would go on to take the championship by winning 5 events in a row.

+Return to Hyundai (2026)

+In December 2025, Hyundai announced that Lappi would contest the WRC season with Mälkönen for the team in a partial campaign, sharing the third car with Hayden Paddon and Dani Sordo.
+The crew participated in 5 rounds and finished fourth overall at the Safari Rally.
+In addition, Lappi and Mälkönen also continued competing the Finnish Rally Championship and successfully defended the title in the penultimate round at Kitee.

+In September 2026, Lappi announced his decision to retire from rallying after Championship's last round at Porvoo, citing family reasons.